aldrndev/10xers-tech-task/README.md

 - Register
 - Get All Product
 - Get Product by ID
+- Filter Product by Brand
+- Sort Product by Price
+- Search Product by Name
 - Add Product
 - Edit Product by ID
 - Delete Product by ID